t00350320/ComfyUI-Image-Evaluation/README.md

 ```
 pip install -r requirements.txt
 ```
--Restart ComfyUI and the extension should be loaded.
+- Restart ComfyUI and the extension should be loaded.

 ## Features
 ![Alt text](images/clip_score.png)